Newborn feeding schedule (From birth to 2 weeks): Amounts & food chart

 Some newborns may engage in cluster feeding, which means they have shorter and more frequent feedings.
 This is completely normal and can actually help stimulate your milk supply if you're breastfeeding.
 Formula-fed babies will also require frequent feedings, including during the nighttime.

-If you experience any discomfort while breastfeeding, it's essential to reach out to your medical provider or a Lactation Consultant for guidance and support.
+If you experience any discomfort while breastfeeding, it's essential to reach out to your medical provider or a lactation consultant for guidance and support.

-Remember, every baby is unique, and their feeding needs may vary.
+Remember, every baby is unique and their feeding needs may vary.
 The key is to provide nourishment regularly to ensure they stay hydrated, satisfied, and growing healthily.
 You're doing an amazing job, and with time, you'll become more familiar with your baby's feeding patterns.

 From birth to 2 weeks old feeding schedule FAQ